blaskovic/trader/README.md

 ```

 Trades are paired (uniques) as `PAIR_AMOUNT`, so you don't need database.
 Just run the same pair and amount in while cycle or crontab.

+## Contribution
+Please feel free to fork and send pull request.
+Just add new script with your very own autotrade heuristic, grab credentials from yaml config and extend this readme so users known how to use it.